Below you will find guidance and resources to support your return to campus.

 Will departmental/area staff be back on campus?

-Your department/area leadership will have worked with faculty and staff to develop a plan for in-person and virtual staffing.
+Your department/area leadership are working with faculty and staff to develop a plan for in-person and virtual staffing.
 Please be in touch with your department/area chair or department/area administrator for answers to any questions about the specifics of this plan.